kencjohnston/kencjohnston/README.md

 * I believe in [playing to your strengths](https://hbr.org/2005/01/how-to-play-to-your-strengths), and building complete teams based on coordinated strengths.
 * 👣 I aspire to use [inclusive language](https://docs.google.com/presentation/d/186RK9QqOYxF8BmVS15AOKvwFpt4WglKKDR7cUCeDGkE/edit?usp=sharing), eliminate [co-optation](https://www.youtube.com/watch?v=zNCrMEOqHpc) and create an inclusive environment.
 Please call out when I make mistakes or fail.
 I will ALWAYS thank you for it.
 * My dog [Petri](https://about.gitlab.com/company/team-pets/#87-petri) shows up frequently in Zoom calls.
 She's big, and can startle the un-initiated.
 Sometimes I'll leave my camera's view to let her outside.
 * Outside of work I love to cook, play soccer, build puzzles and travel.
+I created this [5x5 presentation](https://docs.google.com/presentation/d/1K9Cpnr6gVJroLbbAbGaHMVPmpM5ICCZ1AESuo4N5u7A/edit#slide=id.p) to walk through more about me.

 ### Product
 * I LOVE the function of Product Management.
 In my first tech-job after meeting a Product Manager I immediately thought - "That is what I want to do!"